Peter Holland (ice hockey): Professional

 To start the 2018–19 season, Holland played with New York's AHL affiliate, the Hartford Wolf Pack.
 On February 18, 2019, Holland was traded to the Chicago Blackhawks in exchange for Darren Raddysh.
 Assigned to the Rockford IceHogs, Holland continued his scoring pace in notching 7 goals and 16 points in 21 games to conclude the season.

-As an impending free agent from the Blackhawks, Holland opted to pursue a career abroad in agreeing to a two-year contract from Russian club, Avtomobilist Yekaterinburg of the KHL on May 22, 2019.
+An impending unrestricted free agent from the Blackhawks, Holland opted to pursue a career abroad, agreeing to a two-year contract from Russian club Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL) on May 22, 2019.

-In 2021, Holland graduated Summa Cum Laude from Southern New Hampshire University with a B.S in Business Administration.

-Holland signed on a one-year contract with Swedish club Djurgårdens IF of the top tier Swedish Hockey League in September 2021.
+Holland signed a one-year contract with Swedish club Djurgårdens IF of the top-tier Swedish Hockey League (SHL) in September 2021.
+Holland played 15 games total with Djurgårdens and recorded six assists.

-Holland played 15 games with Djurgårdens IF and made a total of six assists.
-In october Djurgården played a game against Luleå HF and Holland got into a fight.
-He ripped an opponents helmet off, took his own gloves off and repeatedly punched the Luleå player in the face using his fists.
-Holland was suspended for four games and given a fine of 40 000 SEK/4000USD by The Swedish Ice Hockey Association's disciplinary board.
-Hollands excuse was that he had never before played in a league where fighting resulted in anything other than a 5 minute penalty.
+In an October 2021 game versus Luleå HF, Holland got into a fight and ripped an opponent's helmet off, took his own gloves off, and repeatedly punched the Luleå player in the face with his bare fists.
+Holland was suspended for four games and given a fine of 40,000SEK ($4,000 USD) by the Swedish Ice Hockey Association's disciplinary board.
+Holland's excuse was that he had never before played in a league where fighting resulted in anything other than a 5-minute penalty.
 He also claimed he never intended to harm an opponent.
-The Luleå player, Fredrik Styrman, got a concussion.
-10 months after the attack he had to end his hockey career because of remaining symptoms of the concussion.
+The Luleå player, Fredrik Styrman, received a concussion; 10 months after the attack he had to end his hockey career due to of lingering symptoms.

-On March 16, 2022, Holland announced through Twitter that he has retired from professional hockey.
+On March 16, 2022, Holland announced through Twitter that he had retired from professional hockey.
+However, in an attempt to return to play, Holland signed a professional tryout (PTO) with the Colorado Avalanche in August 2023.
+After attending both training camp and preseason, Holland accepted a reassignment to the Avalanche's AHL affiliate the Colorado Eagles, and was later signed to a one-year AHL contract to begin the 2023–24 season on October 11, 2023.

+Post-playing-career

+After initially retiring in 2022, Holland attempted to enter the business world through trading crypto currency.
+Holland noted that playing for his childhood team, the Toronto Maple Leafs, was the pinnacle of his career and that he began to lose interest in hockey once he was traded away from the club, leading to his eventual retirement at 31 years old.
+International travel restrictions during the COVID-19 pandemic also contributed to his retirement, as family could not visit him while playing overseas.

+After his one-season comeback with the Colorado Eagles, Holland quietly retired again to become a real estate agent with his wife under the brand "Holland Homes" in 2024.

+During his late career and retirement, Holland has occasionally appeared as a media personality and analyst typically covering the Toronto Maple Leafs, notably on TSN platforms.
+He also appears at Maple Leafs alumni events.